 - participate in any other benefit as part of your employment benefits package.

 However, many employers do offer paid leave.
-In California, you are entitled to wage replacements under California’s Paid Family Leave Program (PFL), which gives unemployment disability compensation benefits if you take time off to care for a family member or bond with a new child.
+In California, you are entitled to short-term wage replacements under California’s Paid Family Leave Program (PFL) if you take time off to care for a family member or bond with a new child.

-Note that employers are allowed to require that you use vacation pay or other paid time off during the time of your leave.
-If you are on leave because of your own serious medical condition, the employer can also require you to use up all sick days.7
+Note that employers are allowed to require that you use vacation pay or other paid time off (PTO) during your FMLA or CFRA leave.
+If you are on leave because of your own serious medical condition, the employer can also require you to use up all your sick days first.8

-Yes.
-Although CFRA and FMLA do not require paid leave, they do offer job protection.
-You are guaranteed a return to the same position or a comparable position.
+Although FMLA (and California’s CFRA) do not require paid leave, you are guaranteed a return to the same position or a comparable position.
 Also, you can request that this guarantee be in writing.

 A “comparable” position must have the same: